 Our Communications Internship offers students the opportunity to understand the unique communications needs of a multi-faceted organization that combines elements of a museum, library, educational, horticultural and special events-oriented destination.
 Communications interns help write PR materials for print and digital platforms, spread the word about Tyler events and assist with social media outreach efforts.
 Students will complete this internship ready to enter any fast-paced non-profit organization with excellent skills.

 Tyler welcomes interns from several different disciplines to get hands-on work experience in a thriving non-profit environment.
-This summer, we have students from different disciplines of study representing different universities and we are proud to call them Tyler family!
+Each year, we have students from different disciplines of study representing different universities and we are proud to call them Tyler family!

 Quina Ahmad (Fall 2014 Communications Intern)